gmalecha/mirror-core/README.md

 Quick Start
 -----------

-This version of MirrorCore builds on Coq 8.5 (currently in beta).
+This version of MirrorCore builds on Coq 8.5.

 (In the following commands 'mirror-core' refers to the root directory of mirror-core)